£70 per session for individuals, £100 for couples. The first session is paid upfront through the booking system, then I invoice monthly in arrears.

 No. The first session is a full paid session.

-What I offer instead: You can read everything on this website to get a sense of how I work and whether my approach makes sense to you.
-You can email me with practical questions - fees, availability, whether I work with specific issues - and I'll answer them straightforwardly.
+You can read this website to get a sense of how I work.
+You can email me with practical questions - fees, availability, whether I work with specific issues.
+But if you want to know whether we can work together, book a first session.
+Come and find out.

 How do I know if I need therapy?